 Moving to England to sign for Middlesbrough at 29 years old after a career in Spain and Italy was a big cultural change for me.
 I am still here almost 20 years later as I love the country but during those early days I craved a few home comforts.

-There was one exception when I found a place called Iberica.
+There was one exception.
+A place called Iberica.
 It was what I had been looking for, and I think I became their best customer!
-I got to know the owners, and we got on really well.
-I could see they were doing things the right way.
+This helped me get to know the owners and we got on really well.
+I could see they were approaching things in the right way.

 Becoming An Investor

-At first, it was more of a hobby and distraction from football, but it became an integral part of my life after retiring at 34 years old.
-Since my first steps into the industry, I have invested in many more Spanish restaurants across the UK alongside leading chefs.
+At first, it was more of a hobby and distraction from football, but it developed into an integral part of my life after retiring at 34 years old.
+Since my first steps into the industry, I have invested in many more Spanish restaurants across the UK with leading chefs.

 I help find new locations, negotiate contracts with landlords, oversee the refurbishments, oversee hiring of staff and chefs, build the menu, create ideas for marketing and promotion and everything in between.
-Every tiny detail is important to me.
-I go as far as help choosing which plates we use!
+Every small detail is important to me.
+I go as far as helping to choose which plates we use!

-And as soon as a restaurant is open, you have to be continually adapting as the restaurant business is continually changing.
+As soon as a restaurant opens, you have to be continually adapting as the restaurant business is always changing.
 How can we evolve the menu?
 Does our budget fit the local market?
-Are our promotions still effective?
+Are our promotions still having an impact?

 Our restaurants in London, Manchester and Glasgow are all unique and tailored to the locations they are in.

-One of the keys is how you manage people.
-How do you communicate, delegate, employ and, one of the hardest elements of the job, let people go?
+One of the most important aspects is how you manage people.
+How do you communicate, delegate, recruit and, one of the hardest elements of the job, let people go?
 In our restaurants we try to create a family.
 Instead of feeling like you are in a franchise; we want everyone in our team to feel at home.
-We know that transmits to our customers.
+We know that feeling transmits to our customers.